 Chateau Pensmore in Missouri is one of the largest houses in the USA

-Pensmore Chateau, Eggventura, CC BY-SA 4.0, via Wikimedia Commons
+Pensmore Chateau, Eggventura, CC BY-SA 4.0, via Wikimedia

 This expensive home in Florida is not to be confused with the original Palace of Versailles near Paris, France.
 Still under construction, the property is the brainchild of David and Jackie Siegel.

 Having made their fortune in timeshares, the Siegels decided to build this enormous mansion, which features in the documentary Queen of Versailles.
 They’ve since famously said, “We’re sorry we ever started.
-But we’re $50 million into it, so it really needs to get done.”.
+But we’re $50 million into it, so it really needs to get done.”

 When this private residence is finished, there will be 32 bathrooms, 11 kitchens and a 30-car garage.
 There will also be two elevators, one of which is gold.